 Aspects of Hemingway’s Paris can be found in Albuquerque’s P’Tit Louis Bistro which is fashioned like a Paris bistro of the early twentieth century.
 If you don’t look out the windows onto Silver Avenue, you might actually feel as if you’ve been transported to Paris of a bygone era, the era of Ernest Hemingway and the lost generation.
 P’Tit Louis is a special place frequented not by a lost generation, but by guests who don’t look as though they patronize the chains embraced by conventional society.
 It’s a place in which intellectual discourse can be overheard among diners who have likely traveled abroad and read Moveable Feast.

-The painstakingly thorough attention taken by co-owners Christoph Decarpentiers and John Phinzyto re-create the art deco ambiance of a turn-of-the-century Parisian bistro left no detail untouched.
+The painstakingly thorough attention taken by founding owners Christoph Decarpentiers and John Phinzyto re-create the art deco ambiance of a turn-of-the-century Parisian bistro left no detail untouched.
 Hardwood floors and furnishings with masculine black accents both bespeak of period authenticity and precise craftsmanship which is also apparent in the artisan construction of the hand-crafted art nouveau bar and other decorous touches.
 In 2015, Christoph sold P’Tit Louis to entrepreneur Dave Montoya who’s retained most of the touches that have P’Tit Louis an extraordinary French experience worthy of Hemingway himself.

 The interior is cozy with fewer than a dozen tiny tables in personal space proximity to one another.
 The tables are obviously intended for dishes to be delivered in sequence, not for several dishes to be delivered at one time.
 Each table is adorned with linen tablecloths and napkins.
 A soundtrack featuring the soothing stylings of Edith Piaf and other French singers of decades past lend to a dining experience in which time seems to have stopped nearly a century ago.

-As you contemplate the menu, one of the nattily attired wait staff will ferry over to your table a large basket of French bread, a slice of which is deposited on your bread plate.
-It will be the first of several slices you’ll either slather on the unctuous French butter or will use to dredge up some of the incredible sauces you’ll enjoy.
+As you contemplate the menu, one of the nattily attired wait staff will ferry over to your table plate of French bread (no doubt sliced from a baguette, an unofficial symbol of France).
+It will be the first of several slices you’ll either slather on the unctuous French butter or will use to dredge up some of the incredible sauces you’ll enjoy (a French tradition).
 With a hard-crusted exterior and a not quite pillowy soft interior, it’s a delicious bread.

 30 April 2011: On Thursdays, Fridays and Saturdays, the Bistro offers fresh oysters on the half-shell if you’re inclined to luxuriate further in hard-shelled seafood.
 If you’re more inclined toward hard-shelled land delicacies, you’ll love P’Tit Louis’ escargots de Bourgogne, a half-dozen escargots in garlic butter.
 Unlike so many escargots, these are not extricated from their shells and deposited in small cups filled mostly with bread crumbs and minced garlic.
 You’ll have to work for these delicious beauties.
 Fortunately you’re given the implements with which to accomplish this deft feat–a full-sized fork in which the exterior tongs have been bent back and a tool that looks like a surgical implement, but is used to hold the escargots while you extract the buttery, garlicky delicacies.
 It’s worth the effort and more.